 But even the district-operated affiliated charters and independent charters co-located with traditional schools pose a problem for quick integration into the system, said the district’s Program and Policy Development Advisor Jodie Newbery.
 She said that some of the affiliated charter petitions may have to be changed and the independent charter schools will be involved in the enrollment on a case-by-case basis.

-The plan is that the charter school option would be included in the third and final phase of the Universal Enrollment implementation.
+The plan is that the charter school option would be included in the third and final phase of the Unified Enrollment implementation.
 Even though that wouldn’t wouldn’t take place for at least a year, the committee offered enough push-back that perhaps that could change, or at least local charters could be added as an option that’s listed on the site.